zhangqi444/gugu-myopic-patients-community-wechat-miniprogram/README.md

 >
 > related projects - [backend](https://github.com/zhangqi444/gugu-myopic-patients-community-backend) | [CMS](https://github.com/zhangqi444/gugu-myopic-patients-community-cms-admin)
 >
-> ‼️ **This project is better to be used as sample code for learning purpose, instead of in production.**
+> ‼️ **This project is better to be used as sample code for learning purpose, instead of an application in production.**

 <p align="left">
   <img src="https://img.shields.io/badge/node-%3E%3D6.0.0-brightgreen"/>